June 8, 2020

 - Routine testing of animals for SARS-CoV-2 is not informative or recommended (see references below)

-- The animal has current signs of clinical illness, including a documented fever, and
+When the animal has current signs of clinical illness, including a documented fever, for which other causes have been ruled out and one of the following occur.

-- The animal had direct contact with a symptomatic confirmed COVID-19 case-patient in the two weeks preceding the animal’s onset of illness, and
+- The animal had direct contact with a symptomatic suspected or confirmed COVID-19 case-patient in the two (2) weeks preceding the animal's onset of illness;

-- To confirm positive results from tests conducted at private, academic, or other unofficial laboratories
+To confirm presumptive positive results at a State of Federal laboratory for presumptive positive tests conducted at private, academic, or other unofficial laboratories.

-- Laboratories and submitting veterinarians should report results to the CDPH Veterinary Public Health Section (email@example.com, 916-552-9740) within one working day to coordinate confirmatory testing.
+- Laboratories and submitting veterinarians should report results to the CA Animal Testing Coordination Team (ATCT) within one (1) working day to coordinate confirmatory testing.

-- Veterinarians who wish to discuss possible testing for a patient under their care should contact the Communicable Disease program at their local public health department to initiate consultation: CDPH LHD Communicable Disease Contact Information.
+- Veterinarians who wish to discuss possible testing for a patient under their care should contact the CDPH/CDFA COVID-19 veterinary/animal health team.